Company: MIPS Technologies, Inc.

 Founders: John L. Hennessy (Standford Univ.), Skip Stritter (Motorola) and John Moussouris (IBM)

 Specialty: Fab-less semiconductor design company.
-Developed RISC architecture and RISC microprocessors.
+Developed RISC architecture and RISC microprocessors for high-end workstations.
 Designed the Sony Playstation / Playstation 2 & Nintendo 64 video game console processors, and Processors for home electronics including portable media players, Blu-ray Disc players, digital TV's & set-top boxes.

 MIPS Computer Systems R6000 RISC CPU Chip (1990)